LorenzoRompianesi/mqttTunnelTcp/README.md

 Performance consideration
 ---
 No performance consideratione was maded.
-Mqtt introduce very low latency, if the server is correctly sized, anyway you need to take in consideration the tradeoff for your particolar scenario.
+Mqtt introduce very low latency, if the server is correctly sized, anyway you need to take in consideration the tradeoff for your particular scenario.
 For modbus the latency added is barely noticable, as the protocol have alredy a low throughput; if you want to encapsulate a video streamin I recommand to make some test.

 UDP